Interstate 405 (California): Traffic congestion

-The freeway is one of the busiest freeways in the nation and is the busiest freeway in California.
-The freeway's congestion problems have led to jokes that the road was numbered 405 because traffic moves at "four or five" miles per hour (4 or), or because drivers had spent "four or five" hours to travel anywhere.
-Indeed, average speeds as low as 5 mph are routinely recorded during morning and afternoon commutes, and its interchanges with the Ventura Freeway (US 101) and with the Santa Monica Freeway (I-10) each consistently rank among the five most congested freeway interchanges in the US.
+The freeway is one of the busiest freeways in the nation and A 2019 study by the Federal Highway Administration found that the 405's interchanges with the SR 73 and I-105 to Manchester Avenue was the 7th most congested bottleneck in the United States.
 As a result of these congestion problems, delays passing through the entirety of Greater Los Angeles using this bypass route instead of merely using the primary route I-5 through Downtown Los Angeles may be present.

 I-405 is the only major north–south freeway in the densely populated areas between West Los Angeles and Downtown Los Angeles, crossing the Santa Monica Mountains and connecting the San Fernando Valley and the Los Angeles Basin.
 It is also a major connection for traffic en route to either the Port of Los Angeles, the Port of Long Beach, Los Angeles International Airport, or SoFi Stadium.
 By 2040, this corridor is estimated to increase by 35 percent and travel times reduced by 75 percent.
 The freeway's West Los Angeles section is the subject of annual gridlock photos and videos taken during the Thanksgiving holiday weekend, most often from an aerial view.

 Another parallel freeway was proposed to connect the valley and basin (the Laurel Canyon Freeway or La Cienega Freeway) but has faced upper-class and NIMBY homeowner opposition.
 Despite four years of construction disruptions and billions of dollars of public money, Los Angeles Times commentary claims traffic with the lane expansions is actually just as bad or worse.

 Unlike some of the other major travel corridors in the region (such as I-5 which parallels the LOSSAN Corridor), I-405 has no rail-based public transit which parallels it along the west side of Orange and Los Angeles counties.
 There is a proposal for a Sepulveda Transit Corridor which would parallel I-405 through Sepulveda Pass, one of the major bottlenecks on the route, which would ease congestion by providing an alternative to driving.